 Sonido Musica is an innovative and highly acclaimed music partnership program between the Springfield, MA Public Schools and Community Music School of Springfield.
-Sonido Musica aims to reduce the high school drop-out rate in our district and significantly increase high school graduation rates in the City of Springfield through student engagement, leadership and performance opportunities.
+Sonido Musica aims to reduce the high school drop-out rate in the City of Springfield through student engagement, leadership and performance opportunities.

 Having begun in 2012 in 3 pilot middle school programs with 60 students, Sonido Musica now serves over 700 students weekly in elementary, middle and high schools in Springfield.
 With the growth of this program, the need for instruments grows as well.
 We receive essential support from The Johnson String Project and Gerry’s Music Shop each year.
 However, the demand far outpaces the supply, and we seek additional resources for musical instruments.
 Each summer, CMSS holds an instrument donation drive called Play It Forward, with drop-off locations throughout Greater Springfield.
 Instruments are accepted year-round at CMSS’ home at 127 State Street.

 Sonido Musica is supported in part by the Massachusetts Cultural Council, which receives support from the State of Massachusetts and the National Endowment for the Arts.

 Sonido Musica is a critical part of making arts education accessible to under-served people.
 If you would like to support our efforts, please make a gift today.